Example Career: Librarians

 - Category Flexibility - The ability to generate or use different sets of rules for combining or grouping things in different ways.

-What Librarians Need to Learn
+What Librarians and Media Collections Specialists Need to Learn

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.